 For the first time since before the lockdown started all five of us were in the car together.
 It felt so strange but at the same time something so familiar and comforting having us all together.
 With the school summer holiday now upon us, we are looking to venture out more often – socially distanced of course!

-My plans and goals for August
+My Monthly goals and plans for August

 As the lockdown started I made a garden bucket list, which I have been slowly working through.
 There are some tasks still outstanding such as cleaning the patio etc. I’m hoping with the sunny weather I’ll be able to tick more of these off the list whilst the children are playing.